Consolidated Charity of Burton upon Trent

 • Individual applications need professional backing: Relief in need grants require detailed supporting letters from qualified professionals - invest time in securing strong advocacy

-• Capital and equipment projects welcomed: Recent awards show strong support for facility improvements, equipment purchases, and infrastructure
+• Capital and equipment projects welcomed: Recent awards show support for facility improvements, equipment purchases, and infrastructure

 • Build relationships before applying: With 19 volunteer trustees and long-standing community connections, the charity knows the local landscape - established community presence helps